emmabostian/developer-portfolios/CONTRIBUTING.md

 $ git pull --rebase upstream master
 ```

-This will pull down all of the changes to the official master branch, without making an additional commits in your local repo.
+This will pull down all of the changes to the official master branch, without making any additional commits in your local repo.

 3. Merge remote changes to your local master fork: